The New Gate (novel series)

 The New Gate (stylized in all caps) is a Japanese light novel series written by Shinogi Kazanami.
 The series originated on the Shōsetsuka ni Narō website in 2013, until pulled by the author in August 2016, before being published in print by AlphaPolis with illustrations by Makai no Jūnin, KeG, and Akira Banpai beginning in December 2013.

 A manga adaptation, illustrated by Yoshiyuki Miwa, began serialization on AlphaPolis' website in November 2014.
 A mobile game based on the novel was released in October 2016; with its service disconnected in January 2021.
 An anime television series adaptation produced by Cloud Hearts and Yokohama Animation Laboratory aired from April to June 2024.

 Premise

-"The New Gate" is an online life-or-death game with tens of thousands of players.
-Thanks to Shin, the most skilled veteran player, the other players will finally be released from the game.
-Shin has killed the last boss and believes he is finally able to escape when he is blinded by a flash of mysterious light.
-He awakes to find himself in the game's world 500 years later!
-So begins a new chapter in the life of an unsurpassed legendary player!
+"The New Gate" Follows Shin, the strongest player in a virtual world, who defeats the final boss of the game and frees the trapped players.
+He then awakens 500 years later in the game's transformed world.